empus/armour/INSTALL.md

 Edit the Armour configuration file as required.
 Crucially, this will define your sqlite3 DB path Take note to set the md5 method for password security.
 This will likely be md5sum for Linux machines, or md5 for others.

+Now uncomment the last line in the eggdrop file and rehash the bot to load Armour Note that the Armour TCL itself does not get loaded directly.
+Load the conf file and it will load the TCL for you.
+Loading this will create the DB and the necessary tables.

-Once your eggdrop user is created (or if existing bot), insert yourself into the sqlite3 db as defined in Armour conf file.
+Once this is done, insert yourself into the sqlite3 db as defined in Armour conf file:

 >`sqlite3 /path/to/armour-db.db`

 >`INSERT INTO users (user,xuser,level,pass) VALUES('YOUR-USER','YOUR-X-ACCOUNT',500,'foo');`

 >`.quit`

-Once completed, uncomment the last line in the eggdrop file and rehash the bot to load Armour Note that the Armour TCL itself does not get loaded directly.
-Load the conf file and it will load the TCL for you.

 If autologin is setup and you are authed to X, the bot will soon automatically log you in.
 If not, cycle the channel.
 Once logged into the bot (it will send you a /notice), do: